What is Radiesse?

 Once Radiesse is injected, some massage of the treated areas may be done to help with shaping and smoothing.
 After the treatment, we can apply cold packs to help minimize swelling, bruising and discomfort.
 The whole treatment process typically takes about 15 minutes.

-How Many Radiesse Treatments Produce the Best Results?
+How Many Radiesse Treatments Are Needed Produce the Best Results?

 A single treatment can provide significant correction.
 Because of the dissipation of the gel carrier, patients often benefit from a second “booster” treatment two to three months later, and the results at that point typically last for about a year.